MATH 100501 Excursions in Advanced Mathematics

 In addition to the "An Excursion into Advanced Math” course, students may also take one college level math course together with other regular BC students, or a course in a subject of their choice.
 Boston College math faculty will provide guidance to students on appropriate courses to take based on application criteria.
 (Note that many summer courses meet in the evenings 6:00-9:15 p.m.)

-The approved courses for Summer 2018 COMING SOON.
+The approved courses for Summer 2019 available in February.

 Outcomes from this program:

 By working closely with the professor and our math graduate students, participants can develop better mathematical writing skills and problem solving techniques.
 Most importantly, this program provides the environment and supports enabling students to develop advanced quantitative reasoning skills.